nagydani/seedling/seed/README.md

 Seeds may run on the "bare metal").
 It is a program implementing the Seed language.
-The *Seed language* is a low-level programming language whose objective is to compile other Seeds and the Sprout (a hihger-level language with similar syntax, but richer semantics) as well as hardware drivers for it.
+The *Seed language* is a low-level programming language whose objective is to compile other Seeds and the Sprout (a higher-level language with similar syntax, but richer semantics) as well as hardware drivers for it.